AthenZ/k8s-athenz-sia/README.md

 ```
 Usage of athenz-sia:
   -backup-mode string
-    	Kubernetes secret backup mode, must be one of read or write (Note: Do not perform writes with a large number of concurrency) (default "read")
+    	Kubernetes secret backup mode, must be one of read or write (Note: Performing writes with a large number of concurrency may cause unexpected loads on k8s api) (default "read")
+  -delay-jitter-seconds int
+    	delay boot with random jitter within the specified seconds (0 to disable)
   -delete-instance-id
     	delete x509 cert record from identity provider when stop signal is sent (default true)
   -dns-suffix string